 In a way it reads like a graphic novel, with separate frames simultaneously explored by the camera, in a rather voyeuristic way.
 Yet the audio composition, the various layers of sound, some of them field-recordings, some out of other worlds, create a perception more like watching film.

 These portrayed children live in their own fairy tales.
 As they pose for the camera, you can see their minds and even their bodies wandering off, into a deeper thought, a private place, a moment in time not far from here.

 I try to create a notion of what these private moments and places can be; not by knowing the children's’ thoughts, but by reliving their possible fantasies in my own mind.
-Going into dark forests, scavenging in the bushes, gazing at the stars, following unknown paths, and, as you go along, always trying not to understand, not to make sense of it all.
+Going into dark forests, scavenging in the bushes, gazing at the stars, following unknown paths, and, as you go along, trying not to make too much sense of it all.

 Installation view, Seattle: